lomorage/homepage/content/faq.md

 Simple, we are not satisfied with existing solutions.

 1. Cloud can be the tertiary complementary backup, not the primary, nor the secondary.
-   - We currently support redandency backup locally
+   - We currently support redundancy backup locally
    - We plan to support remote backup (like backup to your parents' Lomorage setup) and cloud backup like [backblaze](https://www.backblaze.com/).

 2. Easy to setup, easy to use, easy to upgrade, zero maintenance.
    - It only takes a few minutes to install the prebuild OS image on Raspberry Pi.
    - We support backup to Windows and MacOS as well with one single application.
    - software upgrade automatically.
-   - System migrate automatically to gurantee compatibility.
+   - System migrate automatically to guarantee compatibility.

 3. Software matters, it need to be solid to take care of those invaluable assets.
    - We are the user, we eat our own dog food.